Aliases for TYRO3 Gene

 TYRO3 (TYRO3 Protein Tyrosine Kinase) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane receptor protein tyrosine kinase activity.
-An important paralog of this gene is MET.
+Diseases associated with TYRO3 include Lymphocytic Choriomeningitis and Zika Fever.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is AXL.

 Receptor tyrosine kinase that transduces signals from the extracellular matrix into the cytoplasm by binding to several ligands including TULP1 or GAS6.
 Regulates many physiological processes including cell survival, migration and differentiation.
 Ligand binding at the cell surface induces dimerization and autophosphorylation of TYRO3 on its intracellular domain that provides docking sites for downstream signaling molecules.
 Following activation by ligand, interacts with PIK3R1 and thereby enhances PI3-kinase activity.
 Activates the AKT survival pathway, including nuclear translocation of NF-kappa-B and up-regulation of transcription of NF-kappa-B-regulated genes.
 TYRO3 signaling plays a role in various processes such as neuron protection from excitotoxic injury, platelet aggregation and cytoskeleton reorganization.
 Plays also an important role in inhibition of Toll-like receptors (TLRs)-mediated innate immune response by activating STAT1, which selectively induces production of suppressors of cytokine signaling SOCS1 and SOCS3.